enigma-io/ahs-acs/README.md

 | 0 | 0 | 0 | 0 | 0 | 1 |

 The ACS, on the other hand, represents responses with multiple columns for faceted counts.
 In the particular case of marital status, the ACS groups responses by sex.
 As a result, we need to merge multiple columns into a single column.
-For instance, the column `B12001005` represents the count of males per census block who are married and whose spouses are present in their household. `B12001014` reprsents this same count for females.
+For instance, the column `B12001005` represents the count of males per census block who are married and whose spouses are present in their household. `B12001014` represents this same count for females.
 By summing these two columns, we can generate a single count of people who are married with their spouse present per census block.
 Finally, in order to normalize these counts to the same range as our transformed AHS table, we must divide them all by the `total` population of a census block.
 The resulting table might look something like this:

 | hhmar_married_spouse_present | hhmar_married_spouse_absent | hhmar_widowed | hhmar_divorced | hhmar_separated | hhmar_never_married |
 |----|----|----|----|----|----|